jonathan-yeung/jonathan-yeung/README.md

 I also carried out a time series analysis on BTC-USD using the Box-Jenkins Method, fit an ARIMA model to the data, and made point forecasts and interval forecasts using the selected ARIMA model.

 Used techniques:
-- visualizations using Plotly, matplotlib, seaborn
+- visualizations: Plotly, matplotlib, seaborn
-- data manipulations using NumPy, Pandas
+- data manipulations: NumPy, Pandas
-- backtesting using Object-Oriented Programming
+- backtesting: Object-Oriented Programming
-- statistical testing using stastmodels, SciPy, sklearn
+- statistical testing: stastmodels, SciPy, sklearn
 - time series analysis (ARIMA), time series forecasting

 <!--